rust-lang/rust-forge/src/policies/llm-usage.md

 - "Trivial" code changes that do not meet the [threshold of originality](https://fsfe.org/news/2025/news-20250515-01.en.html).
     - ℹ️ Be cautious about PRs that consist solely of trivial changes.
       See also [the compiler team's typo fix policy](https://rustc-dev-guide.rust-lang.org/contributing.html#writing-documentation:~:text=Please%20notice%20that%20we%20don%E2%80%99t%20accept%20typography%2Fspellcheck%20fixes%20to%20internal%20documentation).
-- Using an LLM to discover bugs, as long as you personally verify the bug, write it up yourself, and disclose that an LLM was used.
+- Using an LLM to discover bugs, as long as you personally verify the bug.
   Please refer to [our guidelines for fuzzers](https://rustc-dev-guide.rust-lang.org/fuzzing.html#guidelines).
     - ℹ️ This also includes reviewers who use LLMs to discover flaws in unmerged code.
+    - ℹ️ See also "Comments from a personal user account" under ❌ above.
 - Using an LLM as a "review bot" for PRs.
     - ℹ️ Review bots that post without being approved by a maintainer will be banned.
     - ℹ️ Review bots **must** have a separate GitHub account that marks them as an LLM.